 Feel free to make cuts and changes in the story that will make your script livelier, simpler to understand, or easier to perform.
 But be sure to read through and check whether everything in the story still makes sense.

-Some authorities on reader’s theater object to even the most minor changes in the author’s work.
+Some authorities on reader’s theater will object to even the most minor changes in the author’s work.
 But the author was not writing for performance.
 If you refrain from making appropriate changes, the author’s work may not appear in its best light.

 Here are some things you may want to “cut”: